-Gulnaz Sibgatullina is a postdoctoral fellow at Amsterdam School for Regional, Transnational, and European Studies (ARTES) at the UvA and the Institute for European, Russian, and Eurasian Studies (IERES) at George Washington University.
+Gulnaz Sibgatullina is an Assistant Professor for Illiberal Regimes in the European Studies capacity group.
+She is part of the Amsterdam School for Regional, Transnational, and European Studies (ARTES) at the UvA and a visiting researcher at the Institute for European, Russian, and Eurasian Studies (IERES) at George Washington University.
 Her research interests focus on the history and presence of Islam in Europe, sociology of religion and religious language, and postcolonial (translation) studies.

 Her ongoing research project, funded by a Marie Skłodowska-Curie Action Fellowship, brings into the spotlight a broad international network of European converts to Islam that so far has been largely marginalised in both academic and social debates on the role of religion in Europe.
 Drawing on a wealth of literary works produced by the network members, the project investigates how and why those identifying themselves as white Europeans opt for Islam.

 In 2019-21, Gulnaz Sibgatullina was a member of the ERC “The European Qur’an.
 Islamic Scripture in European Culture and Religion 1150-1850 (EuQu)” synergy team.
 Her personal project examined the politics of the Qur’an translation into Russian and Tatar.
 In 2014-19, she worked on her doctoral thesis as part of the research group “The Russian language of Islam” led by Prof. Michael Kemper and Prof. Jos Schaeken and funded by The Dutch Research Council (NWO).